tbnobody/OpenDTU-docs/docs/firmware/configuration/config_settings.md

 #### Restore Factory-Default Settings :material-button-cursor:{title="Button"}

-This will delete the `config.json` file on the internal memory and therefor reset all settings to it's defaults.
+This will delete the `config.json` file and the `pack.lang.json` file on the internal memory and therefor reset all settings to it's defaults.
 The `pin_mapping.json` file is preserved but the previously selected [Device Profile](../device_profiles.md) is set to default values.
 After deleting all settings a automatic reboot is performed and the [initial Access Point](../wifi_setup.md) is opened again.